FDJTS/My-Portfolio-2025/README.md

 # Zyad Mohamed | Personal Portfolio Website

-Welcome to the personal website of Ziad Mohamed!
+Welcome to the personal website of Zyad Mohamed!
 This site showcases my profile, projects, public comments, and allows you to contact me directly.

 ---